Hartwick College Campus at sunrise

 Student Consumer Information

-Review your financial aid award and call us at 607-431-4130 or email us at finaid@hartwick.edu with any questions that you have.
+Review your financial aid award and call us at 607-431-4130 or email us at [email protected] with any questions.
 Once you decide that Hartwick is the school for you, send in your enrollment confirmation form with your $400 enrollment deposit.
 We will contact you early in the summer with instructions on how to accept your direct loans.

 In most cases, students use a parent as a cosigner.
 However, a parent who has been denied a PLUS loan is not likely to be acceptable as a cosigner.
 In that case, you should ask a relative (e.g., aunt or uncle, sibling, or grandparent) or family friend to cosign.
-Generally, a cosigner must have a history of good credit and minimum annual income of $16,000; lenders also consider debt-to-income ratio in their evaluation.
+The Lender will pull credit, verify income, and also consider debt-to-income ratio in their evaluation.
 All federal loan options should be exhausted before considering alternative student loans.

 Some lenders may approve loans to upperclass students without a cosigner.
 A credit history is required (credit card on which payments have been made regularly and on time).
 The interest rate on this type of loan is usually higher than a cosigned loan.